jrocktorrens/CoinMarketCap-Data-Scraper/README.md

 # CMP-Mining : CoinMarketCap Data Mining Project
+Project by: Aviad Haviv & Yossi Golan (yossigolan@gmail.com)

 CMP-M is a data mining project, done on popular CoinMarketCap site, one of the most popular crypto-ecosystems sites.
 The project offers a method of mining data about crypot-coins which are listed on CMP.

 Right now the project is in develop and offers only some of its features.

-Features:
+### Features:
 - printing iformation and details for each coin listed in MCP.
-The information includes short info + statistics from it's (the coin) market and prices.
+The information includes short info + statistics of the coin market including prices.

 ## Installation